Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 Medicaid applicants who are single (widowed, divorced, never married) face a much harder road to becoming Medicaid eligible in New Jersey.
 The State has strict requirements for eligibility that forces many to spend down a significant portion of their assets to become eligible unless you know the secrets to protecting those assets.

 Some single individuals seek to gift assets to trusted friends outside the family in an attempt to qualify for Medicaid.
 This typically occurs when the individual is diagnosed with Alzheimer’s, Parkinson’s, a stroke or another major illness and knows they will need long term care very soon.
-Unfortunately, federal law provides that the “look-back period” is now five years, extended from what used to be only three years.
-This means that when applying for Medicaid, the State can look back at your finances up to five years prior to the date you apply.
-If you have gifted assets within this 5 year period, these gifts still count against you for Medicaid qualification purposes.
+Unfortunately, federal law imposes a “look-back period” of five years from when a gift was made, extended from what used to be only three years.
+This means that when applying for Medicaid, New Jersey can look back at your finances up to five years prior to the date you apply.
+If you have gifted assets within this 5 year period, these gifts count against you for Medicaid eligibility purposes.

 Some may think that no way will NJ look back at an asset given away three or four years ago but let me be clear: I guarantee they will.
 It is important to plan for your long term care and qualifying for Medicaid today.
 Nobody has a crystal ball that can see into the future.
 We don’t know what the future has in store for us.
 Who knows how long it will be before you or your loved one needs some sort of long term care?
 Planning today is the safest way to ensure eligibility for many individuals.
 We need to start the five year clock; the sooner the better, especially when diagnosed with an early on-set condition or he or she has lived to a significant age.